Supporting those who wore the shirt before us.

 4. Chronic Pain- For some players, the harsh realities of putting your body on the line time and time again really comes into focus when their career comes to an and so does the extensive medical support.
 Ongoing pain should not hold you back from living a healthy and happy life after rugby.

-If you are currently facing any of these stresses get in touch to find out how you can get access to the Post Career Transition Program that the WRPA has developed with the help of a group of ex-players and qualified experts.
+If you are currently facing any of these stresses get in touch to find out how you can get access to our PDMS within the WRPA, there to help make the transition as easy as possible.

 The key to a smooth transition is acknowledging the core issues you may face during and after retiring from professional rugby and ensuring you have adequate plans and support networks in place so you can make the most of opportunities for you and your family.
 Once all WRPA members retire from the game their memberships’ automatically transfer to alumni memberships.
 Although their yearly PDP and guidance from a development manager will change, these members remain an integral part of our aims and functioning.